Steps for Admission

 In addition to being a source of information and counsel, an official interview with your Blue and Gold Officer is required in order to complete an application.

 All candidates should contact their Blue and Gold Officer immediately upon receipt of their official candidate letter.
+The contact information for your BGO is located in your Candidate Information Page.
 The preferred communication method for most Blue and Gold Officers is email.
 Ensure the email address provided in your application is valid and checked regularly.
+If you do not know who your assigned Blue and Gold Officer is, you may contact the Area Coordinator to find out.

 The USNA uses a selection process known as "rolling admissions."
 As soon as all of your candidate packet forms are received, the Admissions Boards will determine your scholastic "whole person" qualification.
 If your record of achievement is truly outstanding, you could receive an early offer called a Letter of Assurance.
 This indicates our intent to extend an Offer of Appointment, provided all your remaining requirements (nomination, CFA, Blue and Gold Officer interview and medical) are successfully completed.
 A Letter of Assurance could be received as early as September of your senior year.
 Of course, final admission will depend on continued success and good standing in your high school as well as continuing to maintain your qualifications for the Naval Academy.